PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 The other displayed text will help you do it, and you can also look at the [pygame documentation](https://www.pygame.org/docs/) for some hints!

+> It might be confusing at first, but if you search for the right keywords (`level` for example, or a text displayed near where you want to show the token amount) it should be alright 😉

-> Don't forget to refresh the displayed amount by calling Starton's API several times 😉
+> 💡 Don't forget to refresh the displayed amount by calling Starton's API several times during a game session

 ## To go further